-- Describe nutrition, exercise, physical fitness and their inter relationship. - List the importance of nutrition and diet in different sports. - Describe importance of different macro- and micro- nutrients in pre- and post- exercise. - Write down the nutrition requirements of exercise, ideal body composition for different sports and events, nutrition in sports and also about dietary supplements and ergogenic aids.
+- Describe nutrition, exercise, physical fitness and their interrelationship. - List the importance of nutrition and diet in different sports. - Describe importance of different macro- and micro- nutrients in pre- and postexercise. - Explain the nutrition requirements of exercise, ideal body composition for different sports and events, nutrition in sports and also about dietary supplements and ergogenic aids